Superannuation

 Contributing to Superannuation

-For contributions, other than the mandated superannuation guarantee contribution (10.5% for 2022/23) made by your employer, you need to first be eligible to make the contribution.
+For contributions, other than mandated superannuation guarantee contribution (11% for 2023/24 made by your employer), you need to first be eligible to make the contribution.
 Eligibility is based on your age and employment situation:

 • People under age 75 can make or receive personal contributions and salary sacrificed contributions to super regardless of their employment situation.
-However, those aged 67 to 74 will need to satisfy a work test if they wish to claim a personal superannuation deduction for their contribution (the age limit was increased from 67 to 75 effective from the 2022/23 financial year).
+The overall age limit to be able to contribute to super was increased from 67 to 75 effective from the 2022/23 financial year.
+However, those aged 67 to 74 will need to satisfy a work test if they wish to make a concessional contribution and claim a tax deduction for their contribution.

-• People aged 75 and over cannot make contributions to super, unless they are compulsory employer contributions and downsizer contributions (which will be discussed below).
+• People aged 75 and over cannot make further contributions to super, unless they consist of compulsory employer SG contributions and downsizer contributions

 Please note:

-• Those aged 60 or over, and meet the other relevant eligibility criteria, can make a downsizer contribution.
-Note the eligibility age to make downsizer contributions decreased from age 65 to age 60 effective from 1 July 2022.
+Those aged 55 or over, and meet the other relevant eligibility criteria, can make a downsizer contribution.
+Note the eligibility age to make downsizer contributions decreased from age 60 to age 55 effective from 1 January 2023 (downsizer contributions will be discussed further below).